 - Apply the solution to your cat.
 They will resist, hence the syringe.
 A teaspoon will see the solution spilled and wasted

-- Repeat every ten minutes, at a maximum of three times
+- Repeat every ten minutes, and a maximum of three times

-- If your cat does not vomit, you’ll need professional help
+- If your cat does not vomit, you’ll need to take her to a vet

 I Grow Oranges in My Garden and I Have a Cat

 If you grow oranges, or any citrus fruit, you’ll need to keep your cat away from them.
 Most cats will avoid such fruits because they are obligate carnivores and dislike the scent/taste.